OverviewTorre d’Émmele 1795 m

 Torre d’Émmele is a limestone powerful tower rising 250 meters towards the sky inside the Sengio Alto Subgroup, the central one of the pre-alpine group named Piccole Dolomiti (Little Dolomites), a beautiful range showing slender pinnacles, towers, very steep vegetated slopes and deep gullies named “Vaj”.
-This is the ideal ground for scramblers, often involving some easy climbing’s steps, rather than for hikers.
-Little Dolomites main boundary ridge separates the Trento province in North-East side from the Vicenza province in South-West side.
+This Group is the ideal ground for scramblers, often involving some easy climbing’s steps, rather than for hikers.
+Little Dolomites main boundary ridge separates the Trento province on the North-East side from the Vicenza province on the South-West side.

 Torre d’Émmele lies between Sella dell’Émmele on NE and Forcella del Dente Rotto (Broken Tooth) on W, overlooking Boale degli Onari and Émmele Path with its very steep faces.
 The evocative name “Émmele”, a Cimbric place-name meaning “little plain”, is identifiable with the homonymous “Émmele Saddle”; afterwards this place-name was transposed to the beautiful tower overlooking this saddle.
 Today we can count several fine climbing routes on very good quality “dolomia” on this tower; in addition to the pre-existent old routes, some superb new ones were climbed in last ten-years period.
 Even if some modern routes equipped with bolts was realized in last year in Little Dolomites, climbing way is strictly trad here on Torre d’Émmele.